docQodly/docs/docs/studio/pageLoaders/states.md

 import Column from '@site/src/components/Column'

-Webform states provide developers with a versatile solution for dynamically applying a variety of changes to webforms.
+Page states provide developers with a versatile solution for dynamically applying a variety of changes to Pages.
 This feature is particularly useful for modifying the user interface (UI), styling, and other properties on the fly.
-By leveraging webform states, developers can tailor webforms to meet specific privileges, datasource values, contexts, or scenarios without relying heavily on server-side processing.
+By leveraging Page states, developers can tailor Pages to meet specific privileges, datasource values, contexts, or scenarios without relying heavily on server-side processing.

 ## State Characteristics

-Each state is defined by its differences from the original webform, known as the `Base` state.
+Each state is defined by its differences from the original Page, known as the `Base` state.
 The key characteristics of these states include:

 - **Dynamic UI Customization**: